Kentucky Product Liability

 - Negligence, which requires that you prove exactly who did something that caused the product to be defective.

-- Breach of warranty, which requires that the product came with a warranty that it was suitable for specific uses and circumstances when it was not, in fact, safe for those uses and circumstances.
+- Breach of warranty, which requires that the product come with a warranty that it is suitable for specific uses and circumstances when it is not, in fact, safe for those uses and circumstances.

 Kentucky’s product liability law specifically presumes, until proven otherwise by a preponderance of the evidence, that a product is not defective if:

-- The product’s design, manufacture, and testing all conformed to state of the art or the prevailing standards at the time these functions were performed.
+- The product’s design, manufacture and testing all conformed to the state of the art or the prevailing standards at the time these functions were performed.

 Once you establish that there was a defect in the product that caused your injury and establish how much that injury has damaged you, you’re entitled to recover that amount.
-Typical product liability damages include your medical expenses, the income you have lost already and will lose in the future, and any pain, suffering, and loss of your quality of life that you have experienced.
+Typical product liability damages include your medical expenses, the income you have already lost and will lose in the future, any pain and suffering and the loss of quality of life that you have experienced.
 Even punitive damages, designed to punish the defendant rather than simply compensate you for your losses, may be recovered under some circumstances if the act or omission that led to your injury was especially egregious.

 Who Can Be Held Responsible?

-For example, the Kentucky products liability statute specifically lets wholesalers, distributors, and retailers off the hook if (a) the manufacturer is known and subject to the court’s jurisdiction; and (b) they show by a preponderance of the evidence that they sold the product as it was supplied to them by the manufacturer.
+For example, the Kentucky product liability statute specifically lets wholesalers, distributors and retailers off the hook if (a) the manufacturer is known and subject to the court’s jurisdiction and (b) they show by a preponderance of the evidence that they sold the product as it was supplied to them by the manufacturer.
 However, they can still be held responsible if (a) they breached an express warranty or (b) knew or should have known that the product was defective.

 The Legal Help You Need

-Call Lowder & McGill today and arrange for a free consultation on your product liability claim.
+Call Lowder & McGill PLLC today at (270) 255-3980 and arrange for a free consultation on your product liability claim.
 There is no fee unless we succeed in recovering money for you.